 Outside of work, Kendra enjoys spending time with her husband and two daughters.
 You can catch her sipping coffee at a local coffee shop or swimming in a pool with her family.

-Melissa is on track to earn a Doctor of Philosophy in Developmental Education with a focus on Literacy at Texas State University.
-She holds a Master of Interdisciplinary Studies from Texas State University, as well as both a Master of Business Administration and a Bachelor of Science in Psychology from the University of Texas Rio Grande Valley.
-Her research interests include academic access and success for culturally and linguistically diverse students, developmental literacy, and equity in research methodology.
+Dr. Garza earned a Doctor of Philosophy in Developmental Education and a Master of Interdisciplinary Studies at Texas State University.
+She also holds a Master of Business Administration and a Bachelor of Science in Psychology from the University of Texas Rio Grande Valley.
+Dr. Garza’s expertise focuses on mixed methodologies, and her research interests center on education in U.S. – Mexico border spaces, multilingual learning, and literacy.

 Brion brings over twenty years of experience advancing racial equity at the executive level for both the nonprofit and public sector.
 Brion was the inaugural Chief Equity Officer for the City of Austin and served as the Vice President of Health Equity for the American Heart Association.